Get Free Consult

 The Stoddard Firm advocates for the rights of Atlanta burn victims by firmly negotiation for coverage or a fair settlement.
 Our free consultation allows potential clients to learn more about us and their legal options.

 Time can pass in a blur following your accident.
 If a civil lawsuit is an option for your case, it must reach the court before the statute of limitations expires.
-The Georga statute of limitations is generally two years.
-The sooner you contact us, the faster we can get to work for you.
+The Georgia statute of limitations is generally two years.
+The sooner you contact us, the sooner we can begin working for you.
 Do not let an insurance company deny or minimize your need for plastic surgery.
 Instead, get help from The Stoddard Firm today.

 Call our friendly office today to schedule your free consultation: (470) 467-2200.